As an Amazon Associate I earn from qualifying purchases.

 - Longer Mattress Life.
 One of the main reasons that mattresses die is that they do not have adequate support underneath them.
 The first mattress that Kirstie and I bought when we got married cost us just over $800, but I managed to ruin it within the first few months by sitting on the edge of the bed (gotta put my socks on somewhere).
 It wasn’t until later that we learned that if we had had a better box spring or a more sturdy bed frame, I might not have ruined that mattress at all.
 A stronger frame will keep your mattress straight and extend its life by years.

 - Less Bed Noise.
 A sturdy bed will result in much less bed noise.
-Now, I’m not just talking about bedtime activities (jumping on the bed for example…) but all types of movement.
+Now, I’m not just talking about “bedtime activities” (jumping on the bed for example…) but all types of movement.
 I have slept on frames that squawk or creak every time I roll over I night.
-This usually ruins not only my night, but Kirstie’s as well.
+This usually ruins not only my night but the night of everyone in the vicinity as well.

 - Peace of Mind.
 My mother in law has a pullout hideaway bed with wooden slats that we sleep on every time we visit.
 And by “we” I mean: myself, Kirstie, and our two girls (ages 3 and 1…).
 If I lay flat on the bed I feel reasonably safe, but getting on and off it is a nerve-racking experience.
 I can literally feel the slats bend and groan beneath me.
 If I had to sleep on a non-sturdy bed frame all the time, I would be in a constant state of fear.
 Not helpful for rest and relaxation.
 Many big and heavy people avoid this whole conundrum by simply sleeping in their big-man’s recliner…do not let that be you.